tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 ## Paradoxes of consciousness

 As humans, we usually celebrate our rational faculties.
 I love to trace and explore ideas in my head.
-In *Nichomachean Ethics*, Aristotle says the contemplative life leads to the most pleasure:

-> And that happiness consists in contemplation may be accepted as agreeing both with the results already reached and with the truth.
-For contemplation is at once the highest form of activity, since the intellect is the highest thing in us, and the objects with which the intellect deals are the highest things that can be known; and also it is the most continuous, for we can reflect more continuously than we can carry on any other form of action.
+In *Nichomachean Ethics*, Aristotle says the contemplative life leads to the most pleasure: "For contemplation is at once the highest form of activity, since the intellect is the highest thing in us ...."
 Our conscious intelligence is the highest form of human nature, so maximizing our highest nature leads to the highest form of living.

 In fact, Csikszentmihalyi even says philosophy can lead to a form of flow:

 > ... playing with ideas is extremely exhilarating.
 Not only philosophy but the emergence of new scientific ideas is fueled by the enjoyment one obtains from creating a new way to describe reality.
 The tools that make the flow of thought possible are common property, and consist of the knowledge recorded in books available in schools and libraries.
 A person who becomes familiar with the conventions of poetry, or the rules of calculus, can subsequently grow independent of external stimulation.
 She can generate ordered trains of thought regardless of what is happening in external reality.
 When a person has learned a symbolic system well enough to use it, she has established a portable, self-contained world within the mind (127)